aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Create an instance of Workbook and load existing spreadsheet

-var book = new Workbook(dir + "input.xlsx");
+ // Create an instance of Workbook and load existing spreadsheet var book = new Workbook(dir + "input.xlsx");

-// Access first worksheet from the collection

-var sheet = book.Worksheets[0];
+// Access first worksheet from the collection var sheet = book.Worksheets[0];

-// Access first ListObject from the collection of ListObjects

-var listObject = sheet.ListObjects[0];
+// Access first ListObject from the collection of ListObjects var listObject = sheet.ListObjects[0];

-// Set comments for the ListObject

-listObject.Comment = "Comments";
+// Set comments for the ListObject listObject.Comment = "Comments";

-// Save the result on disc
+// Save the result on disk
 book.Save(dir + "output.xlsx");
 {{< /highlight >}}

 ### **Added GridWeb.SessionStorePath Property**
-Aspose.Cells.GridWeb for .NET 8.8.3 has exposed the SessionStorePath property which allows to get or set the session store path when Session Mode is ViewState.
-The aforementioned property gets or sets the relative path to the current web application Base Directory.
+Aspose.Cells.GridWeb for .NET 8.8.3 has exposed the `SessionStorePath` property which allows getting or setting the session store path when Session Mode is **ViewState**.
+The property gets or sets the relative path to the current web application base directory.

 {{% alert color="primary" %}}